icerpc/icerpc-docs/pages/icerpc/ice-protocol/protocol-frames.md

 enum OperationMode { Normal = 0, Idempotent = 2 } // encoded on 1 byte
 ```

-`requestId` 0 is reserved for use in one-way requests and indicates this request has no corresponding response.
-A
+A `requestId` with a value greater than 0 uniquely identifies a two-way request on a connection, and must not be reused
-`requestId` greater than 0 uniquely identifies the request on a connection, and must not be reused while a response for
+while a response for this request is outstanding.
+The `requestId` 0 is reserved for one-way requests; a one-way request
-this `requestId` is outstanding.
+has no corresponding response.

 The `id` field corresponds to the path of the outgoing request's service address encoded as an
 [Ice identity](../../icerpc-for-ice-users/rpc-core/ice-identity).